cloud-ark/caastle/README.rst

-Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment and commands to create and reproduce such environments.
+Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment that includes managed service's definition, and a set of commands to create such environments and seamlessly bind the application to managed services in the environment.
 This leads to following benefits:

+a) No need of developing custom scripts for managed service provisioning and binding applications to them

 a) Environment definition can be reused for different applications

 b) Environment definition can be shared between team members

-c) CloudARK commands can be integrated in your custom workflows and scripts either locally or in a CI workflow
+c) CloudARK commands can be integrated in your custom workflows and scripts, either locally or in a CI workflow

 Try CloudARK